-Quality:

-There are two sources for the remaining flickering observed during camera motion.
-Popping in the interior of the textures is due to the high rate of distortion at these pixels, and the random noise modulating the distortion metric to avoid "waving" patterns (§6.2).
-Flickering around silhouettes is due to the dilation of synthesized regions (§6.2), giving leeway to the synthesis but provoking 2-3 pixel wide regions appearing.
+Quality: There are two sources for the remaining flickering observed during camera motion.
+Popping in the interior of t https://www-sop.inria.fr/reves/Basilic/ 2010/BVLD10a/ the textures is due to the high rate of distortion, and the random noise modulating the distortion metric to avoid "waving" patterns ($\S6.2$).
+Flickering around silhouettes is due to the dilation of synthesized regions ($\S6.2$), giving leeway to the synthesis but resulting in the appearance of 2-3 pixel wide resynthesized regions.